 Get him interested in one of his favorite toys, then say "drop it" and offer him a delicious treat.
-Once Rover drops the toy at your feet or into your hand, give him the treat and praise him.
+Once he drops the toy at your feet or into your hand, give him the treat and praise him.
 Repeat this exercise for 15 minutes a day until he consistently lets go of the toy on command.

 Some pups tend to guard their toys due to possessive aggression.
-Basically, if Rover decides that the toy you've thrown him to fetch is very valuable, he won't want to relinquish it because he thinks you won't give it back.
+Basically, if your dog decides that the toy you've thrown him to fetch is very valuable, he won't want to relinquish it because he thinks you won't give it back.
 This can develop due to insecurity and fear or if you regularly take items away from him, like those that he shouldn't be chewing on.

-Stopping the Game
+Stopping the game

-Warnings and Considerations
+Warnings and considerations

-If Rover refuses to give up the toy he has in his mouth, don't engage him by trying to tug it away from him.
-Not only does this negatively reinforce the behavior, but it is potentially dangerous for both you and for Rover.
+If your dog refuses to give up the toy he has in his mouth, don't engage him by trying to tug it away from him.
+Not only does this negatively reinforce the behavior, but it is potentially dangerous for both you and for your dog.
 Your pup could bite you in his efforts to guard the toy or you could damage his teeth by yanking the toy away.